 How can we start on this path of transformation?
 That’s a good question!
-Check out Transformation: Mind.
-Body.
-Soul.
-Part 2 for suggestions and download a couple of great printables too.
+Check out part two for suggestions and download a couple of great printables too.

 Heather and her husband live in Smithsburg MD.
 They attend Lifehouse church and are active at the local YMCA.
 Heather is a photographer, coffee lover and fitness momma with 3 babies.
 She is thankful to be a stay at home Mom and is passionate about women’s ministry and the opportunities and gifts God has placed in her life and on her heart.